7 Bergamot Essential Oil Benefits, How To Use, & Side Effects

 Image: Shutterstock

 Bergamot essential oil may help boost collagen levels in the skin and promote hair growth due to its high antioxidant content.
 Topical application of bergamot extract for 42 days was found to improve hair growth in mice significantly.
-However, more studies are needed to confirm the effectiveness of bergamot oil in humans (1).
+However, more studies are needed to confirm the effectiveness of bergamot oil for hair in humans (1).

 2. May Reduce Inflammation

 Bergamot essential oil contains linalool and carvacrol, which have anti-inflammatory and analgesic (pain-relieving) properties (2 ),(3).
-According to research, bergamot oil and its major active components – limonene, linalyl acetate, and linalool– have anti-inflammatory, immunomodulatoryi XA class of drugs that suppress or modify the immune system and help the body prevent inflammation, infections, and other diseases. , and wound-healing properties (1).
+According to research, bergamot oil and its major active components – limonene, linalyl acetate, and linalool– have anti-inflammatory, immunomodulatoryi A class of drugs that suppress or modify the immune system and help the body prevent inflammation, infections, and other diseases. , and wound-healing properties (1).
 This oil can be a good choice for treating chronic muscle pains.

 3. May Promote Sleep